akash-akya/openapi-diff/README.md

 The tool's output will display amount and type of changes (breaking, non-breaking, unclassified), and then list the changes with the relevant info.

+The command will exit with an exit code 1 if any breaking changes were found, so that you can fail builds in CI when this happens.

 ## Feature support

 ### Supported